 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities Statement of Net Position.
+Bond/Warrant premiums and discounts are deferred and amortized over the life of the bonds.
+Bonds/Warrants payable are reported net of the applicable bond/warrant premium or discount.
+Bond/Warrant issuance costs are reported as an expense in the period incurred.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.